 Let your personality shine through

-Last but certainly not least, be sure to let your personality shine through during your broadcasts!
-Your personality is what will help differentiate your radio from the rest and give it its own special flare.
-In turn, this will help people create some sort of attachment to you and your show.
+Last but certainly not least, be sure to let your personality shine through during your shows!
+Your personality is what differentiates your radio from the rest and give it its own special flare.
+In turn, this helps people create some sort of attachment to you and your show.
 So remember: have fun, be authentic and don’t put too much pressure on yourself.